 The Framework for Exceptional Education (FfEE) is a self-review and planning framework designed by SSAT with the support of a pilot group of Leading Edge schools.
 It is available to all SSAT member schools and supports you in taking a fresh look at your current practice – offering a principled approach to school improvement that takes you beyond statutory inspection frameworks.

-What does it mean for Leading Edge schools?
+What does it mean for SSAT Leading Edge schools?

 We have put FfEE at the heart of the Leading Edge programme.
-Through it, Leading Edge schools can collaborate with colleagues across the network and receive accreditation for ‘transforming in’ practice in one or more strands of the framework.
+Through it, Leading Edge schools can collaborate with colleagues across the network and receive accreditation for ‘transforming’ practice in one or more strands of the framework.
 Leading Edge schools can engage with FfEE at two levels:

 Once a school completes their self-review and sends it to the Leading Edge team, they will be recognised as ‘participating in’ FfEE.
 We will then use your self-review to identify useful connections for you within the network and to explore how we can help you to achieve your goals.

-Accreditation as ‘transforming’ in a strand of FfEE is open exclusively to Leading Edge schools.
+Accreditation as ‘transforming’ in a strand of FfEE is open to Leading Edge schools at no additional charge.
 Once you submit an application, we will pair you with a partner school so that you can share practice and undertake a peer review.
-The full process for accreditation can be found here.
+The full process for accreditation can be found on the Exchange.
 There is no additional charge for accreditation.

 How can I get involved?

-You can get started with FfEE at any time – simply download the framework and start the self-review process with your team.
+You can get started with FfEE at any time – simply download the framework from the Exchange and start the self-review process with your team.
 You can find more ideas for using FfEE below.

-To apply for ‘transforming’ you will need to submit your application during one of the accreditation windows.
-You can find the forms for applying in each strand of FfEE here or get in touch with us by email.
+To apply for accreditation ‘transforming’ in particular strands of the framework you need to submit your application during one of the application windows.
+You can find the forms for applying in each strand of FfEE on the Leading Edge section of the Exchange, or get in touch with us by email.

 The next accreditation windows are: